 The second step is a daily time limit for every platform.

 As an example, if Facebook only hinders your work, uninstall it from most of your devices.

-If Instagram, on the other hand, energizes your creative mindset, set a daily time limit of 30 minutes and gain inspiration from talented photographers.
+If Instagram, in contrast, energizes your creativity, set a daily time limit of 30 minutes.

 Finally, be sure to regulate your email traffic.
-The following are my 3 main techniques to contain email floods:
+The following are my three main techniques to contain email floods:

 - First, create folders according to topic, sender, and type of request.